Want better productivity? Then prioritise happiness!

 Businesses need to do more to create environments where staff genuinely feel like they are being seen and valued.
 Personal growth and shared purpose are at the very heart of this.
 A great culture happens when people know they’re doing the right thing.
 Staff spend their energy on the things that make a difference.
 They have clear objectives, values and behaviour.

 Happiness equals engagement

 Recent Gallup research shows that 87% of employees worldwide are not engaged.
 That’s terrible!
-Many companies are experiencing a crisis of engagement and they haven’t even realised.
+Many companies are experiencing a crisis of engagement and they haven’t even realised it.
 The first question on Gallup’s Q12 metric for measuring engagement is ‘Do you know what’s expected of you at work’?
 This is important.
 I don’t think most people get up every morning and say, ‘I’m going to do a sh*t job today.’
 They want to feel they’re making progress, growing and doing well.
 And they need to be able to do this qualitatively and quantitatively.

 How do they get to this point?
 I believe the answer lies in OKRs (objectives and key results).
 I’m a big fan of this tool.
 If you’ve nailed down your company’s objectives, you can introduce individual OKRs that are closely linked.
 These should be discussed in a daily huddle every day with teammates.
 By doing this, staff will always know what they’re doing and whether they’re doing it well.
 Teams with happy employees are 28% more productive.

 In his ‘New Work Manifesto’, Bruce Daisley outlines a number of ways to make work more enjoyable.
 One of these is ‘40 hours is enough’.
 Totally!
 Never expect your staff to work long hours.
 Sometimes you may need staff to stay in the evening or work at the weekend if you’re facing a big customer issue but this shouldn’t become the norm.
 And you certainly shouldn’t take it for granted.